TranPhucVinh/C/Kernel/Platform driver.md

 ```

 This function will return the ``irq`` number; this number is usable by ``devm_request_irq()`` (``irq`` is then visible in ``/proc/interrupts``).
 The second argument, ``0``, says that we need the first interrupt specified in the device node.
 If there is more than one interrupt, we can change this index according to the interrupt we need.

+# Examples

+As hardware implemention like GPIO and device tree parsing are unable to perform in Ubuntu OS computer, check device tree document in Raspberry Pi C for implementations and examples of platform driver.